mehha/minusadam/wp-content/plugins/cryptx/readme.txt

 2. Template functions

 == Changelog ==
+= 3.4.5.3 =
+* fixed a Critical error in combination with WPML
+= 3.4.5.2 =
+* fixed that mails are always displayed in this way: name [at] domain [dot] tld = 3.4.5.1 =
+* forgot to set the default value of the $args argument from encryptx function = 3.4.5 =
+* The "encryptx" template function has been revised so that it accepts arguments again, as in previous versions.
-= 3.4.3 =
+= 3.4.4 =
+* changed type hinting of an argument to be string or null on some methods = 3.4.3 =
 * fixed a bug in the cryptx shortcode handler. (special thx to: <a href="https://wordpress.org/support/users/jamminjames/">jamminjames</a>,<a href="https://wordpress.org/support/users/basicweb/">basicweb</a>)
 = 3.4.2 =